Witt vector affine Springer fibers: Introduction

-where $d_\fg(\ga)$ is the discriminant valuation of $\ga$ and $\mathrm{Art}_\ga=\mathrm{Art}(G_\ga)$ is the Artin conductor of the centralizer of $\ga$. \end{thm} We refer to Definition \ref{def:disc-Lie-alg} and Definition \ref{def:conductor-group} for the numerical invariants occurring in the formula.
-In fact we will only assume that $G$ is essentially tamely ramified (a condition slightly more general than tamely ramified, see Definition \ref{def:ess-tame-ram}) and the general formula will also involve the Artin conductor of $G$ (which vanishes when $G$ is split).
+where $d_\fg(\ga)$ is the discriminant valuation of $\ga$ and $\mathrm{Art}_\ga=\mathrm{Art}(G_\ga)$ is the Artin conductor of the centralizer of $\ga$. \end{thm} We refer to Definition \ref{def:disc-Lie-alg} and Definition \ref{def:conductor-group} for the numerical invariants occurring in the formulae above.
+In fact we will only assume that $G$ is essentially tamely ramified (a condition slightly more general than tamely ramified, see Definition \ref{def:ess-tame-ram}) and the general formulae will also involve the Artin conductor of $G$ (which vanishes when $G$ is split).
 Besides, we also study the Witt vector affine Springer fibers in the partial affine flag varieties.
 In other words, the hyperspecial maximal bounded subgroup $G(\cO)$ could be replaced by a general parahoric subgroup $\bfP\subset G(F)$, with the caveat that when $\bfP$ is not contained in any special parahoric subgroup, we only prove an upper bound on the dimension in the current work.
-We expect that the general dimension formula in Theorem \ref{thm:main-Lie-algebra-case} should hold for any reductive group $G$ over $F$ and any parahoric subgroup $\bfP\subset G(F)$, with no assumption on the residue characteristic $p$.
+We expect that the general dimension formulae in Theorem \ref{thm:main-Lie-algebra-case} should hold for any reductive group $G$ over $F$ and any parahoric subgroup $\bfP\subset G(F)$, with no assumption on the residue characteristic $p$.
 The primary innovation in our first result is the introduction of the Artin conductor of $G_\ga$.
+This is not unexpected in view of \cite{GG-Artin}.
 When the centralizer $G_\ga$ splits over a tamely ramified extension, the Artin conductor of $G_\ga$ is simply its \emph{defect}, i.e. the difference between its absolute rank and its $F$-rank.
-In these cases our formula becomes the exact analogue of the dimension formula for the usual affine Springer fibers in \cite{KL}, \cite{Be96} (see also \cite{Ngo10} and generalizations in \cite[Appendix]{OY}).
-These references typically assume that the characteristic of the base field is either $0$ or does not divide the order of the Weyl group, ensuring that the centralizers are always tamely ramified.
+In these cases our formulae become the exact analogues of the dimension formulae for the usual affine Springer fibers in \cite{KL}, \cite{Be96} (see also \cite{Ngo10} and generalizations in \cite[Appendix]{OY}).
+However in these references it is assumed that the characteristic of the residue field is either $0$ or does not divide the order of the Weyl group, ensuring that the centralizers are always tamely ramified.
 By contrast, we only require that the characteristic $p$ is not bad for $G$ and hence our results are stronger than the direct analogues of the classical results in the equal characteristic case.
 For instance, when $G=\mathrm{GL}_n$ we impose no restriction on $p$, in contrast to the assumption $p>n$ in the classical works.
-To address the small characteristic case, we use results of Chai-Yu \cite{ChaiYu} on the base change conductor for tori, where the Artin conductors emerge naturally as the generalization of the defects for tamely ramified conjugacy classes.
+To address the possible wild ramification phenomena in the case of small residue characteristics, a crucial ingredient is a result of Chai-Yu \cite{ChaiYu} on the base change conductors for tori, where the Artin conductors emerge naturally as the generalizations of the defects of tamely ramified tori.
+More precisely, this result will be used in Theorem \ref{thm:dim-reg} to compute the dimensions of the regular locus of the Witt vector affine Springer fibers.